EleftheriaBatsou/snake-game-rust/README.md

 🕹️ Finally, we have the game board itself.
 This will be a 2D plane that the Snake moves along and that the Apple spawns in.

+--

+To run it `cargo run`.

+--

 _More info is coming soon.
 I'm working on a detailed article to explain how I built it_

+Update: The 1st part of the article is ready, you can read it [here](https://eleftheriabatsou.hashnode.dev/tutorial-snake-game-in-rust-part-12).